dentarg/auth0-blog/_posts/2018-03-05-react-router-4-practical-tutorial.markdown

 );
 ```

 It's not complex.
 The `<CustomLink>` harnessed the power of `<Route>`.
-In the code above, it uses the `match` object to determine whether to add `>` symbol whenever the the path matches the URL location.
+In the code above, it uses the `match` object to determine whether to add `>` symbol whenever the path matches the URL location.

 There are 3 ways to render something with a `<Route>`; `<Route component>`, `<Route render>`, and `<Route children>`.
 The code above used the `children` prop.
 This render prop takes in a function that receives all the same route props as the `component` and `render` methods, except when a route doesn't match the URL location.
 This process gives you the power to dynamically adjust your UI based on whether or not the route matches.
 And that's all we need to create a custom Link!

 ### Handling Non-existent Routes

 As a developer, you need to handle scenarios where certain routes don't exist.
-If a user stumbles upon your site, and visits a non-existent route such as `/babalawo`.
+If a user stumbles upon your site and visits a non-existent route such as `/babalawo`.
 What do you do?
 Do you just allow your site to break?

 This is how to handle this scenario.
 Add code to your `App.js` like so: